Hebron glass: History

 The glass industry was a principal employer and a generator of wealth for its owners.
-Well known for glass production throughout the Arab world, Western travelers to Palestine in the 18th and 19th century provided descriptions of the Hebron glass industry as well.
+Well known for glass production throughout the Arab world, Western travelers to Ottoman Palestine in the 18th and 19th century provided descriptions of the Hebron glass industry as well.
 For example, Volney in the 1780s, wrote that: "They make there great quantity of colored rings, bracelets for the wrists and legs, and for the arm above the elbows, besides a variety of other trinkets, which are sent even to Constantinople."
-Ulrich Jasper Seetzen noted during his travels in Palestine in 1807–1809 that 150 persons were employed in the glass industry in Hebron, while C.J.
+Ulrich Jasper Seetzen noted during his travels in Ottoman Palestine in 1807–1809 that 150 persons were employed in the glass industry in Hebron, while C.J.
 Irby and J. Mangles visited a glass lamp factory in Hebron in 1818, and were told the lamps were exported to Egypt.

 Later in the century, the production declined due to competition from imported European glass-ware.
 However, the products of Hebron continued to be sold, particularly among the poorer populace, particularly by travelling Jewish traders from the city.
 At the World Fair of 1873 in Vienna, Hebron was represented with glass ornaments.
 A report from the French consul in 1886 suggests that glass-making remained an important source of income for Hebron with four factories making 60,000 francs per annum.

 The tradition of glassblowing continues in the 21st century in three factories located outside of the traditional quarter of the Old City, north of Hebron and south of the neighboring town of Halhul which generally produce functional household souvenirs.
 Two of the factories are owned by the Natsheh family.
 These are displayed in large halls close to each of the factories.

 Hebron glass is an attraction for both domestic and foreign tourists.
 Today, however, due to ongoing export problems, the decline in tourism, and restrictions on Palestinian freedom of movement in the aftermath of the Second Intifada, industry production has suffered.
 According to Nazmi al-Ju'bah, the director of RIWAQ: Centre for Architectural Conservation, under these circumstances, the survival of the Hebron glass industry is in question.